scott@bookscottburns.com

 Do I need to record in my closet?

 Should I get Source Connect?
-How does it work?

 I live in a noisy neighborhood…can you offer advice on how to block out the sound?